Justin-OwiStudent/Broad-Board/README.md

 #### Highlights
 <!-- stipulated the highlight you experienced with the project -->
-* I became much more efficient and comfortable with react, just emphasising more how powerfull and fun it is to work with.
+* I became much more efficient and comfortable with react, just emphasising more how power full and fun it is to work with.
 * I got introduced to MongoDB, which i found very efficient to work with and user friendly, its very straight forward and the errors are easily established and clear to work through.
-* My workflow with react became much more fluant as i have became much more confidant in my react skills
+* My workflow with react became much more fluent as i have became much more confidant in my react skills

 #### Challenges